IABTechLab/uid2docs/docs/guides/integration-mobile-client-server.md

 Then, pass the newly refreshed `Identity` value to the mobile app by following the rest of this guide.

-## Add a UID2 Mobile SDK into Your Mobile App
+## Add the UID2 Mobile SDK into Your Mobile App

 For installation instructions, refer to one of the following: